 Blood tests may be used if you have symptoms of later Lyme disease, such as problems involving the joints, heart, or nervous system.
 But commonly done blood tests may not be able to tell the difference between an active infection and a past infection that was treated and cured.
 A polymerase chain reaction (PCR) test can tell whether you have an active Lyme disease infection, but it is not available in many places.

-Author: Healthwise Staff Medical Review: E. Gregory Thompson, MD - Internal Medicine Brian D. O'Brien, MD - Internal Medicine Adam Husney, MD - Family Medicine W. David Colby IV, MSc, MD, FRCPC - Infectious Disease
+Author: Healthwise Staff Medical Review: E. Gregory Thompson, MD - Internal Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Adam Husney, MD - Family Medicine W. David Colby IV, MSc, MD, FRCPC - Infectious Disease